4-8-2: South Africa

 In 1938 and 1939, the SAR placed 136 Class 23 locomotives in service, its last and largest Mountain locomotive.
-Designed by Day, it was intended as a general utility locomotive capable of operating on 80 lb/yd rail and was built in two batches by Berliner Maschinenbau and Henschel & Son in Germany.
+Designed by Day, they were intended as a general utility locomotive capable of operating on 80 lb/yd rail.
+They were built in two batches by Berliner Maschinenbau and Henschel & Son in Germany.
 The original order in 1938 was for twenty locomotives, of which Berliner built seven and Henschel thirteen.
-However, the urgency brought about by the rapidly deteriorating political climate in Europe at the time led to a further 116 locomotives being ordered even before the first batch could be delivered and tested.
+However, the urgency brought about by the rapidly deteriorating political climate in Europe at the time led to an additional 116 locomotives being ordered even before the first batch could be delivered and tested.
 Of these, Henschel built 85 and Berliner 31.
 The last locomotive of this second order was delivered in August 1939, just one month before the outbreak of the Second World War.
-Since they were intended for working in the arid Karoo, they were equipped with very large tenders with a high water capacity that rode on six-wheeled bogies.
+Since they were intended for working in the arid Karoo, their very large tenders with a high water capacity rode on six-wheeled bogies.